top of page

 2. Language Matters: What to Say and How to Say It

-Use simple, reassuring language.
-For example, you might say, “The vaccine will help keep you healthy and strong,” or “You might feel a little pinch, but it will be over very quickly.” or "Medicine in your arm".
+For children of all ages (including babies!) use simple, reassuring language.
+For example, you might say, “The vaccine will help keep you healthy and strong,” or “You might feel a little pinch, but it will be over very quickly.” or refer to the vaccine as "medicine in your arm".
 Avoid using words that might cause anxiety, like “shot” "needles" or “pain,” and instead focus on the benefits.

 Two kids in superhero costumes jump joyfully.
 One in red, the other in blue, against a white garage door.
 Bright capes and star patterns.